 In theory, neither Android or Apple smartphones need traditional antivirus software like a computer would because they are built differently.
 Both phones are Unix-based systems which means that they have the popular “sandbox” design.
 All components are separated from the rest of the system so that if a virus did get loose in one part of it, it would not be able to infect the rest of the device.

-If you have an iPhone, you will be pleased to learn that Apple’s iOS is designed so that apps can’t access hardly any of its core systems, which means the likelihood of a malicious app breaching anything vital on your iPhone is between slim and none.
+If you have an iPhone and a reliable antivirus, you will be pleased to learn that Apple’s iOS is designed so that apps can’t access hardly any of its core systems, which means the likelihood of a malicious app breaching anything vital on your iPhone is between slim and none.
 That’s assuming you’re not using third-party sites or ones from other countries to download apps.
 The more risky moves you make, the more risk you incur.